trevorhuang1/lmc-backend/README.md

 ## Idea

 > The purpose of project is to serve APIs.
 It is the backend piece of a Full-Stack project.
-Review `api` folder in project for endtokens.
+Review `api` folder in project for endpoints.

 ### Hacks
 > Change the starter code to be your own.